biohackathon-japan/bh24-viral-phylogenomics/paper/paper.md

 cp all_uvigs.4.*.gff3 docker-intermine-gradle/data/mine/data/virus/genome/gff
 ```

-Next, create project.xml
+Next, create `project.xml`

 FIXME : This step needs to follow the same names as the above steps (YourMine, vs. virus)

 FIXME : What lines were edited, and why?
+This should probably be a diff

 ```xml
 <project type="bio">